kalekundert/wellmap/docs/basic_usage_python.rst

 dilutions and replicates) with the experimental data (e.g. the :math:`C_q` values).
 This process has three steps:

-- Load a data frame containing the labels.
+- Load a data frame containing the data (see above).
-- Load another data frame containing the data.
+- Load another data frame containing the labels.
 - Merge the two data frames.

 For the sake of clarity and completeness, we will first show how to perform